tytydraco/yessleep/out/Im_a_security_guard_who_works_the_night_shift_at_an_art_gallery_but_I_dont_protect_the_paintings.md

 “At night, the paintings must be closely guarded.
 Left unobserved for too long, they can… Well… Just make sure you keep watch.”

 *What is this?
-Night at the Museum?* I mused.
+Night at the Museum?* I mused, trying not to chuckle.

 No. Far worse than fiction.